Renal Diet Plan with Indian Food

 Cabbage:

-similar to cauliflower, cabbages are low in phosphorus, potassium, and sodium too.
+Similar to cauliflower, cabbages are low in phosphorus, potassium, and sodium too.

 Best juice for kidney disease